-Fortunately, for those of us already desperately scanning the world of television for an adequate replacement, it looks like HBO agrees; Casey Bloys, the network's programming president, recently revealed that "preliminary talks" are ongoing for a prequel, or a spinoff.
+Fortunately, for those of us already desperately scanning the world of television for an adequate replacement, it looks like HBO agrees, with the network confirming development on multiple Game Of Thrones spin-offs is underway.

 What Westeros Story Could HBO Choose?

 This isn't completely out of the blue. #GameOfThrones's success has elevated it to one of the greatest TV shows of all time, as gripping as it is lucrative.
 With a dedicated and obsessive fanbase, from a business sense, HBO would be silly to let it fall completely by the wayside.

 If the idea gets the green light, what direction will a spinoff take?
 Although author Martin has been hot and cold on the subject, in April this year, he expressed his belief that his collection of novellas, Tales of Dunk and Egg, would make the perfect source material for an expansion.

 The three novellas follow future commander of the Kingsguard, Ser Duncan the Tall, and the future king, Aegon V Targaryen (the grandfather of Aerys II Targaryen, a.k.a The Mad King).
 The plot is set in Westeros, 90 years before events in A Song of Ice and Fire.